Cangzhou Hebei, China Travel Guide

 While general items are available, finding specific brands can be challenging in Cangzhou.

 High-speed train is the fastest and most common method.
 From Beijing (PEK/PKX), take metro to Beijing South Railway Station, then a high-speed train to Cangzhou West Rail Depot (approx. 1 hour).
 From Tianjin (TSN), take metro/taxi to Tianjin Railway Station, then a high-speed train to Cangzhou West (approx. 30-40 minutes).
-From Shijiazhuang (SJW), take shuttle to Zhengding Airport Railway Station, then a single high-speed train to Cangzhou West (approx. 1 hour).
+From Shijiazhuang (SJW), take bus to Zhengding Airport Railway Station, then a single high-speed train to Cangzhou West (approx. 1 hour).

 Cangzhou West Rail Depot (high-speed rail) connects to Beijing, Tianjin, Shanghai, and other main urban centers.
 Cangzhou Railway Station (conventional trains) offers slower, cheaper alternatives.
 Long-distance coaches from Cangzhou Passenger Transport Center link to metropolitan areas within Hebei and neighboring provinces, including Beijing and Tianjin.
 Bus travel is slower but reaches more remote destinations.